Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises

 The "distance" between the two operators is given by

-We now apply the Keller-Liverani theory \cite{KL1, KL2}\footnote{We also refer to chapter 7 of the book \cite{book} and to the monograph \cite{last} for the details of such a theory.}.
-In order to apply it, we need the compactness of the unperturbed operator $\mathcal{L},$ as we already reminded in section \ref{ree}.
-We also require the Lasota-Yorke (LY) inequality for the perturbed operator $\hat{\mathcal{L}}$.
-This follows the same proof of the LY inequality for $\mathcal{L}$ in \cite{lillo21} by using the property of the Markov kernel $p$ in (\ref{den}), namely $\sup_{x\in I_{\Gamma}}|p(x,\cdot)|_{TV}<\infty,$ see Remark \ref{kj}.
+We now apply the Keller-Liverani theory \cite{KL1,KL2}\footnote{We also refer to chapter 7 of the book \cite{book} and to the monograph \cite{last} for the details of such a theory.}.
+In order to apply it, we need the compactness of the unperturbed operator $\mathcal{L},$ which we already established, and also the Lasota-Yorke (LY) inequality for the perturbed operator $\hat{\mathcal{L}_n}$.
+This follows the same proof of the LY inequality for $\mathcal{L}$ in \cite{lillo21} by using the property of the Markov kernel $p$ established after eq. (\ref{MMKK}).
 Moreover, having defined

-we should prove that $\pi_t$ goes to zero for $t\rightarrow \infty$ and moreover there is a constant $c_{\pi}$ such that
+we should prove that $\pi_n$ goes to zero for $n\rightarrow \infty$ and moreover there is a constant $c_{\pi}$ such that

-But $\left|\int (\mathcal{L}-\hat{\mathcal{L}})fdx\right|=\left|\int f(x)\left( \int 1_{B_t}(x+s(x)\epsilon)d\psi (\epsilon)\right)dx\right|\le \|f\|_{BV} \int \psi\left(\frac{B_t-x}{s(x)}\right)dx.$ We now make the following:\\ {\bf Assumption S:} We ask that:
+But $\left|\int (\mathcal{L}-\hat{\mathcal{L}_n})fdx\right|=\left|\int f(x)\left( \int 1_{B_n}(x+s(x)\epsilon)d\psi (\epsilon)\right)dx\right|\le \|f\|_{\mathcal{B}} \int \psi\left(\frac{B_n-x}{s(x)}\right)dx.$ We now make the following:\\ {\bf Assumption S:} We ask that: